wwrechard/pydlm/README.md

 drm.plot('regressor10')
 ```

-The results are shown in the above fitures.
 This time, the shape of the time series is mostly attributed to the regressor and the linear trend looks more linear.
 If we do long-term forecasting again, i.e., use the previous **301 week**'s data to forecast the next **150 weeks** and the previous **251 week**'s data to forecast the next **200 weeks**

 ```python
 drm.plotPredictN(date=300, N=150)